 Spend a little time — often just a few hours is sufficient — doing the math, and enlightenment will follow.

 The antidote to snake oil is elbow grease.

 I can’t think without a pen in my hand.
 When I worked as a Fed, I was surprised that I was often the only person eager to go to the whiteboard.
 I don’t know why this is.
 Knowledge workers must have good language skills, but not exclusively language skills.

 Processes are hard to understand without diagrams.
 You can find some rich discussion on “The Feynman Technique” on the internet, which boils down to “Make sure you can explain the idea in simple language to a child.”
 I’d amend this, however, to say “Make sure you can draw a diagram of this that you can explain to an executive.”

 Force of habit and lack of knowing how to begin prevent you, the hard working public servant, from following these suggestions.
-I hope I have convinced you, however, that the return on investment for your time will be tremendous if you follow these simple five suggestions.
+I hope I’ve convinced you, however, that the return on investment for your time will be tremendous if you follow these simple five suggestions.